Corton Capital Inc. Purchases Shares of 7,160 Primoris Services Co. (NASDAQ:PRIM)

 Corton Capital Inc. purchased a new stake in shares of Primoris Services Co.
 (NASDAQ:PRIM – Free Report) in the 3rd quarter, HoldingsChannel reports.
 The firm purchased 7,160 shares of the construction company’s stock, valued at approximately $234,000.

 Other institutional investors have also added to or reduced their stakes in the company.
 Swiss National Bank boosted its position in Primoris Services by 1.1% during the second quarter.
 Swiss National Bank now owns 116,000 shares of the construction company’s stock valued at $3,535,000 after buying an additional 1,300 shares during the period.
 Heartland Advisors Inc. purchased a new stake in Primoris Services during the third quarter valued at about $4,091,000.
-Barclays PLC boosted its position in Primoris Services by 17.8% during the third quarter.
-Barclays PLC now owns 13,632 shares of the construction company’s stock valued at $447,000 after buying an additional 2,062 shares during the period.
-Boston Partners boosted its position in Primoris Services by 17.7% during the third quarter.
-Boston Partners now owns 524,767 shares of the construction company’s stock valued at $16,894,000 after buying an additional 78,922 shares during the period.
-Finally, DAVENPORT & Co LLC purchased a new stake in Primoris Services during the third quarter valued at about $310,000.
+Barclays PLC raised its stake in shares of Primoris Services by 17.8% during the third quarter.
+Barclays PLC now owns 13,632 shares of the construction company’s stock valued at $447,000 after acquiring an additional 2,062 shares during the last quarter.
+Boston Partners raised its stake in shares of Primoris Services by 17.7% during the third quarter.
+Boston Partners now owns 524,767 shares of the construction company’s stock valued at $16,894,000 after acquiring an additional 78,922 shares during the last quarter.
+Finally, DAVENPORT & Co LLC bought a new position in shares of Primoris Services during the third quarter valued at about $310,000.
 89.24% of the stock is currently owned by hedge funds and other institutional investors.

 In other Primoris Services news, CEO Thomas Edward Mccormick sold 3,800 shares of the firm’s stock in a transaction that occurred on Friday, December 8th.
 The shares were sold at an average price of $31.75, for a total transaction of $120,650.00.
 Following the completion of the transaction, the chief executive officer now owns 36,106 shares of the company’s stock, valued at $1,146,365.50.
 The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-1.40% of the stock is owned by insiders.
+Insiders own 1.40% of the company’s stock.

 Check Out Our Latest Stock Report on Primoris Services